squidscode/apli/README.md

 # Abstract Programming Language Interface (APLI)
 The Abstract Programming Language Interface (APLI) is a framework for generating and recursively walking Abstract Syntax Trees (ASTs).
-The user is responsible for working with the AST, walking through the nodes via `eval-hooks`, in order to interpret/compile/transpile the parsed output.
+The user is responsible for working with the AST by walking through the nodes via node-visitors (called `apli-functions`) in order to interpret/compile/transpile the parsed output.

 ## Why use APLI?
 APLI handles the lexing and parsing steps in a way that is simple and declarative.
 Everything is written natively in C. No confusing syntax -- all APLI api calls start with `apli`, and the user can choose to explicitly call the api with arguments or let APLI infer the names of the arguments.